threepointone/glam/README.md

 caveats
 ---

-- pass `inline: true` to generate a build for older browsers/server side support
 - only property values can be interpolated
 - interpolated values can't be 'processed'
 - *doesn't* solve the '7 big problems'